igor-marinescu/MstHora/README.md

 ## Display

 The 7 segments display the current time in HH:MM format.
-The digits flash if the current time has not been validated by DCF or an external RTC (no valid time source available).
+The digits flash if the current time has not been validated by the DCF or the external RTC module (no valid time source available).

-The rightmost dot indicates the DCF status: permanently ON – the DCF signal is too weak (less than 80%) to synchronize the time; flashing – the DCF signal is strong enough, synchronization is in progress; permanently OFF – the DCF time has been successfully received and the time is synchronized.
+The rightmost dot indicates the DCF status: permanently ON – the DCF signal is too weak to synchronize the time; flashing – the DCF signal is strong enough, synchronization is in progress; permanently OFF – the DCF time has been successfully received and the time is synchronized.

 The second dot from the right indicates the status of the external RTC: permanently ON – the external RTC contains an invalid time; permanently OFF – the external RTC has an accurate time.